Paul sought the expert advice of a lactation consultant to help get his baby to take a bottle.

-- Face the baby outward in the baby holder where she can see and become distracted.
-This is especially important if the mother is taking the baby for a walk.
+- Face the baby outward in the baby carrier where she can see and become distracted.
+This is especially important if the mother is taking the baby for a walk, and the baby really craves skin-to-skin contact while feeding.
 Having the baby's head facing the mother's breast on the walk should be avoided.
-It's best if someone other than the mother attempts these steps as it can be more difficult for a mother to bottle feed a baby when the infant is used to breastfeeding from her.
+It's best if someone other than the mother attempts these steps, as it can be more difficult for a mother to bottle feed a baby when the infant is used to breastfeeding from her.

 - The Baby Bjorn is a great carrier because it frees up both of the hands of the person walking the baby.
 You will see why this is important in the next steps.

-Step 3: Using One Hand, Gently Pat the Baby from Underneath
+Using One Hand, Gently Pat the Baby From Underneath

-Step 4: Put the Bottle in the Baby's Mouth and Hold Steady for Sucking
+Put the Bottle in Your Baby's Mouth and Hold Steady for Sucking

 It is now time to get your baby to drink milk from the bottle.